This Chicken Francese recipe is an absolute favorite of ours. It’s so flavorful and bursting with flavor.

 The presentation is just beautiful, too.

-Finish it with a squeeze of fresh lemon, and your guest will be so impressed!
+Finish it with a squeeze of fresh lemon, and your guests will be so impressed!

-FINISH THE CHICKEN FRANCAISE WITH A SQUEEZE OF LEMONPork Milanese!
+FINISH THE CHICKEN FRANCAISE WITH A SQUEEZE OF LEMON

 And this amazing dish can literally come together in 30 minutes.
 Perfect for a weeknight meal.
 But impressive enough to serve to guests on a special dinner party.
 Serve with salad and crusty Italian bread.
 Just amazing.
 100% Loon Approved!